-- Personal comfort items, such as telephone, television, barber services, guest meals and beds - Private nursing care

-Benefit Description You pay Outpatient hospital or ambulatory surgical center High Option Operating, recovery, and other treatment rooms Nothing Prescribed drugs and medications Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
+Benefit Description You pay Inpatient hospital (cont.)
+High Option Standard Option Custodial care All Charges All Charges • Non-covered facilities, such as nursing homes, schools • Personal comfort items, such as phone, television, barber services, guest meals and beds • Private nursing care Outpatient hospital or ambulatory surgical center High Option Standard Option • Operating, recovery, and other treatment rooms Nothing 20% Coinsurance after deductible Prescribed drugs and medications Diagnostic laboratory tests, X-rays, and pathology services • Administration of blood, blood plasma, and other biologicals • Blood and blood plasma, if not donated or replaced Pre-surgical testing • Dressings, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Note: We cover hospital services and supplies related to dental procedures when necessitated by a non-dental physical impairment.
 We do not cover the dental procedures.
-Not covered: All charges • Blood and blood derivatives not replaced by the member Extended care benefits/Skilled nursing care facility benefits High Option Extended care benefit: We provide a comprehensive range of benefits for up to 30 days per inpatient stay per calendar year.
+Not covered: All charges All Charges • Blood and blood derivatives not replaced by the member Extended care benefits/Skilled nursing care facility benefits High Option Standard Option Extended care benefit: We provide a comprehensive range of benefits for up to 30 days per inpatient stay per calendar year.
 Coverage must me certified as Medically Necessary and is recertified as Medically Necessary every seven (7) days.
-Nothing Not covered: All charges Custodial care Hospice care High Option End-of-life services are available if: Nothing • the terminally ill person is a GHC-SCW member, and • the care is ordered by a GHC-SCW Practitioner.
-Outpatient End-of-Life covered charges include: Part-time or intermittent nursing care by an RN or LPN • Medical social services under the direction of a GHC-SCW Practitioner, including: - Assessment of the terminally ill person's social, emotional and medical needs, and home and family situation - Identification of community resources available to the terminally ill person - Assistance to the terminally ill person in obtaining the community resources needed to meet his or her assessed needs - Psychological and dietary counseling - Consultation or care management services by a GHC-SCW Practitioner - Physical and occupational therapy - Part-time or intermittent home health aid services consisting mainly of caring for the terminally ill person Medical supplies, drugs, and medications prescribed by a GHC-SCW practitioner
+Nothing 20% Coinsurance after deductible Not covered: All Charges All Charges Custodial care

+Benefit Description You pay Hospice care High Option Standard Option End-of-life services are available if: Nothing 20% Coinsurance after deductible the terminally ill person is a GHC-SCW member, and • the care is ordered by a GHC-SCW Practitioner.
+Outpatient End-of-Life covered charges include: • Part-time or intermittent nursing care by an RN or LPN • Medical social services under the direction of a GHC-SCW Practitioner, including: - Assessment of the terminally ill person's social, emotional and medical needs, and home and family situation - Identification of community resources available to the terminally ill person Assistance to the terminally ill person in obtaining the community resources needed to meet his or her assessed needs - Psychological and dietary counseling - Consultation or care management services by a GHC-SCW Practitioner - Physical and occupational therapy - Part-time or intermittent home health aid services consisting mainly of caring for the terminally ill person Medical supplies, drugs, and medications prescribed by a GHC-SCW practitioner - Charges made by any other covered health care practitioner for the services and supplies listed above only if the provider is not part of or employed by a hospice care agency, and the hospice care agency retains responsibility for the care of the terminally ill person - Bereavement counseling Inpatient End-of-Life Services include: - Charges made by an end-of-life facility for room and board.
+If a private room is used, any part of the daily room and board charge that is more than the end-of-life facility's most common semi-private room charge is not covered; and